NodeDiver/subscriptn-simple/README.md

 ## 🎯 Overview

 **SubscriptN** is a Bitcoin subscription management platform that enables automated Lightning payments for recurring services.
-Built with Next.js 15, TypeScript, and SQLite, it provides a seamless interface for both BTCPay Server providers and shop owners to manage subscriptions through the Lightning network.
+Built with Next.js 15, TypeScript, and PostgreSQL, it provides a seamless interface for both BTCPay Server providers and shop owners to manage subscriptions through the Lightning network and Nostr Wallet Connect (NWC).

 ### How It Works